cockroachdb/docs/v22.2/ui-insights-page.md

 To view details of the execution, click an execution ID in the **Statement Execution ID** column.

-#### Statement Execution Details
+#### Statement execution details

-The **Statement Execution Details** view provides more details on a statement execution insight.
+The statement execution details view provides more details on a statement execution insight.
 Additional information includes:

 - **Start Time**: The timestamp when the statement execution started.
 - **End Time**: The timestamp when the statement execution ended.